-Located in Seattle's vibrant Fremont neighborhood, Extraordinary Least Squares is an exclusive living and working space dedicated to supporting and promoting quantitative research methodology, free software and free culture, and innovative food and drink.
+Located near the edge of Portage Bay near the intersection of Seattle's Capital Hill, Eastlake and Montlake neighborhoods, Extraordinary Least Squares is an exclusive living and working space dedicated to supporting and promoting innovative food and drink, quantitative research methodology, technology, and freedom.

-A taxi from SeaTac airport to Extraordinary Least Squares should cost $50-60 (with tip) and take about 30 minutes — but might take much more with traffic.
+A taxi from SeaTac airport to Extraordinary Least Squares should cost $50-60 (with tip) and take about 25 minutes — but might take much more with traffic.
+App-based ride systems should cost under $40.
 Mass transit requires one transfer, costs $2.75, and take about an hour.

 Take the LINK train until the University Street station which take 36 minutes and stop at 11 stops.
-At University Street, you will need to change to a bus to Fremont.
+At University Street, you will need to change to a bus.
 Note there is no cellular network in the University Street station, so you may want to get a copy of these directions before you arrive there.

-The LINK station is underground and the buses to Fremont travel on the street above.
+The LINK station is underground and the buses you will want to take travel on the street above.
 In the station, walk in the direction of the train and go up the stairs to the north platform.
-Follow signs for an exit onto 3rd Avenue and University which should be to the left if you are facing the direction of the train Avenue.
-You should exit onto the east side of 3rd Avenue, walk north (again, the same direction of the train) to 3rd Avenue and Union Street (one block up) and look for a large bus stop with several shelters with the following buses numbers written on it: 40, 26, 28.
-These buses all come down 3rd Avenue frequently and should arrive within 10-15 minutes at almost any time except between midnight and 5:00am.
-You can install the free software phone application or view the website for OneBusAway for real-time data on bus arrivals.
+Follow signs for an exit onto 3rd Avenue and University which should be to the left if you are facing the direction of the train.
+You should exit onto the east side of 3rd Avenue.
+When outside, walk south (i.e., the opposite direction of the train) to 3rd Avenue and Seneca Street (one block back) and look for a large bus stop that lists the 49 route.
+The 49 leaves frequently (every 10-20 minutes all day until midnight and as late as 2:18am).
+You can install the free software phone application "OneBusAway" or view the OneBusAway website for real-time data on bus arrivals.

-Take any 40, 26, or 28 bus North to Fremont.
-Tapping your ORCA card at bus entrance will register a "transfer" from the LINK and you will not be charged for the bus.
-Stay on the bus for about 20 minutes to the stop at FREMONT AVE and N 34TH ST which will be displayed on a digital display on the ceiling at the front of the bus.
+Take the 49 north toward Broadway and the University District.
+Tapping your ORCA card at the bus entrance will register a "transfer" from the LINK which means you will not be charged for the bus.
+Stay on the bus for about 20 minutes to the stop at E Roanoke St & Broadway E which will be displayed on a digital display on the ceiling at the front of the bus.